 - The use of rain screen management techniques for walls is now required for wall assemblies by codes in certain jurisdictions.
 Design requirements for wall cladding systems must consider local environmental conditions and assembly restrictions as defined in applicable building codes.
 General information is provided for reference in this installation guide. - Cladding attachment requirements should be verified with cladding suppliers.
 Specific fastener pullout resistance required for the cladding attachment should be reviewed during the design phase.
 Insulspan can provide pullout resistance for attachment to OSB skins. - Tongue and Groove interior finishing can be combined with the Insulspan SIP System.
-However, special consideration must be given to address the requirement for a vapour barrier where required on the interior of the roof assembly.
-Design of roof systems must consider local environmental conditions as defined in applicable building codes.
-For T and G applications where T and G is installed after the Insulspan SIP panels are installed, ensure that the properly sized shim is installed in a structural manner. - LEED, Energy Star and Built Green programs may require special design considerations such as the use of approved low VOC assembly materials in SIPs building projects.
+However, special consideration must be given to address the requirement for a vapor barrier where required on the interior of the roof assembly.
+One method of addressing this requirement when the T and G finish is installed prior to Insulspan SIP installation is to place a minimum 6 mil polyethylene vapor barrier continuously over the top surface of the T and G. Design of roof systems must consider local environmental conditions as defined in applicable building codes.
+For T and G applications where T and G is installed after the Insulspan SIP panels are installed, ensure that properly sized shims are installed at SIP support locations in a structural manner. - LEED, Energy Star and Built Green programs may require special design considerations such as the use of approved low VOC assembly materials in SIPs building projects.
 Builders need to check with their clients to ensure they have all the approved materials to meet the project LEED rating objectives. - Measures to control insect infestations must be considered.
 Refer to Insulspan Product Information Bulletin 205 for general recommendations on good building practices that builders and home owners can follow in areas where infestation by pests like carpenter ants and termites is possible.